vtexdocs/help-center-content/docs/announcements/en/on-06-17-the-native-links-to-your-stores-my-account-page-will-change-review.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: on-06-17-the-native-links-to-your-stores-my-account-page-will-change-review
 legacySlug: on-06-17-the-native-links-to-your-stores-my-account-page-will-change-review
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: From June 17, your customers would access all their information, including orders, through a single "/account" URL.
+announcementSynopsisEN: 'From June 17, your customers would access all their information, including orders, through a single "/account" URL.'
 ---

 The "My Account" page, native to the platform, which displays a user's personal and purchase data, recently received a set of updates and upgrades during the last couple of months.
 One of these upgrades was putting all customer related data on a single page.
 In practical terms, this means that customers would access all their information, including orders, through a single "/account" URL.